ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 The **Kind** field displays as a grid of thumbnails, each thumbnail corresponding to one of the ten different Manifold Resource kinds.
 The kind of Resource chosen affects which fields follow below.
 Generally, the system expects a user to choose a Resource kind, provide it a name in the **Title** field, and then use the **File** field to load the Resource file—or, for remotely hosted Resources like **URL** or **Interactive**, supply a URL.

 Users cannot proceed beyond this step until a Kind, Title, and File/URL have been provided.
-Once they have, the system will redirect the user to the Resource Detail Page described in the [Settings and Fields](../backend/resource.md#settings-and-fields) section below.
+Once they have, the system will redirect the user to the Resource’s editing view described in the [Settings and Fields](../backend/resource.md#settings-and-fields) section below.

 ## Bulk Adding/Updating Resources